FDA approved for more than 25 years

 • Norwood stages 1 and 2 signify early signs of hair loss, with either no signs of balding or the beginnings of a receding hairline and noticeable bald spots.

-• Stages 3 through 5 indicate more significant hair loss and recession of the hairline, while almost all your hair is gone in stages 6 and 7 of hair loss.
+• Stages 3 through 5 indicate more significant hair loss and recession of the hairline, while almost all hair is gone in stages 6 and 7.

 • Early Norwood stages are receptive to treatment from medications like finasteride and minoxidil.
-Later stages may require hair transplants, although these aren’t always a guaranteed solution.
+Later stages may require hair transplants, though these aren’t always a guaranteed solution.

 6 Sources